rishabhranawat/HumanEval-Test/README.md

 ```

 ## Results
-We report the coverage of the generated tests. `f` below is the number of failures.
+We report the coverage of the generated tests for the first 20 samples. `f` below is the number of failures.

 | Model         | Base          | Self Correct    | Self Correct and Tool Use  |
 |---------------|---------------|-----------------|----------------------------|